 What Is the Employment Outlook for a Psychiatrist Career?

 Psychiatrists attend medical school and are fully trained in psychotherapy, psychopharmacology and electroconvulsive therapy.
 They prescribe and administer medications, as well as treating more intense mental illnesses like bipolar disorder and schizophrenia.
 The market for all physicians and surgeons is expected to grow quickly over the next several years.
-Schools offering Clinical Psychology degrees can also be found in these popular choices.

 Important Facts About This Occupation